 Mirrors can also be used for centerpieces as a tray for flowers.
 And floor-length mirrors make excellent seating charts – spray paint the frame to match the rest of your color scheme.
 This is a practical piece that will also bring a new level of sophistication to your ceremony.

-Reassure your guests they’re at the right location with a chalkboard sign leading up to the venue.
-Your guests will be able to see it as they carpool, plus it’s a great way to generate some extra excitement for the big day.
+Reassure your guests that they are at the right location with a chalkboard sign leading up to the venue.
+Your guests will be able to see it as they drive up, plus it’s a great way to generate some extra excitement for the big day.
+There’s no better way to excite an SUV full of friends and family than to make the drive toward the venue more exciting.

 Decorate your sign with the same flowers and greenery or tie balloons to it for an even bigger “notice-me” look.
 If you want to get crafty, thrift an old frame and spray paint it to match the rest of your decor.